-53rd Annual General Meeting
+54th Annual General Meeting

-lmportant Registered folio/partici Registered folio/participants ID No. and A/c No. Number of shares held:
+mportant Registered folio/participants ID No. and A/c No Number of shares held:

-Instruments of Proxy will not be considered as vali d ID No. and A/c No
+Instruments of Proxy will not be considered as valid ID No. and A/c No

-unlessDeposited or received at the company's Head Office at 2-S, Gulberg-II, Lahore not later than 48 hours before the time holding the meeting. rs Number of shares held
+unlessDeposited or received at the company's I-Office at 2-S, Gulberg-II, Lahore not later than 48 h before the time holding the meeting. ours Number of shares held

 I/We

 of

-being a member of Sally Textile Mills Limited, here eby appoint
+being a member of Sally Textile Mills Limited, h nereby appoint

-ofar nother member of the compa ny as my / our proxy to attend
+of another member of the compar ny as my / our proxy to attend &

-vote for me / us and on my / our behalf at the 53 rd A October 2021 at 10:00 am at 2-S, Gulberg II, Lahore •
+vote for me / us and on my / our behalf at the 54 26^{th} October 2022 at 10:00 am at 2-S, Gulberg II,

 WITNESSES

 1. Signature:

-Name: Davianua
+Name: Revenue

-Address: Revenue
+Address: Stamp

-Charabaldar Stamp
+CI III Starrip

 CNIC or

 Passport No

 2. Signature:

 Name:

 Address:

 CNIC or (Signature (Signature should agree with the

-Passport No Specimen Specimen signature registered
+Passport No Specimen signature registered

 Wit With the Company)